Aanchal10499/M3_Wiper_control_system/5_Report/README.md

 #Clear Visibility to the Driver for neat ride.

-Weakness
+## Weakness

 #The total cost of the wiper system is high if implemented in real-time.

 #The major disadvantage is that STM32 contains only one button for all the operation

 #User has to undergo a sequence to acquire desired result and can't attain his result directly with the press of the button.

-Opportunities
+## Opportunities

-#Rain sensing and automatic operation can be implemented as further enhancement.
+ Rain sensing and automatic operation can be implemented as further enhancement.

+## 5WS AND 1H

+## WHAT

+It is Wiper Control system which is generally deployed in all the automobiles in order to ensure safety for the passengers and drivers during rainy conditions.

+## WHERE

+It is an element which is present in the windshield of the automobile.

+## WHO

+It is highly useful for drivers of any kind of automobile who needs clear vision of the road in case of dust or rain.

+## WHEN

+It is recommended to operate during dust or rain

+## WHY

+To get a clear vision of the road.

+## HOW

+It is implemented with the help of STM32 with the desired operation of turning on the engine, changing of speeds and turning off with the help of Embedded c Programming.